Arrival of information at a target set in a network: further comments

 So the problem of deciding which $A \in P(2,n)$ for some $n$ is solved in principle.
 But how can we answer the question for a given $A$ without multiplying out $A_0 \cdots A_n$ and examining the result?
 Since the matrices grow exponentially, maybe we are up against a growth problem as in vector addition or quantum reachability? {It's even worse when $k>2$.} {The algorithm presented in Section \ref{sec:procedure} answers this question when $k \geq s_A$.}

-{\bf Question.} How to determine whether a given matrix is in $P(k)=\cup_n P(k,n)$ or not in the case when the tree dimension is less than the maximum row sum is an obvious question for further investigation.
+{\bf Questions.} 1.
+How to determine whether a given matrix is in $P(k)=\cup_n P(k,n)$ or not in the case when the tree dimension is less than the maximum row sum is an obvious question for further investigation.

+2, As mentioned above, the situation studied here, namely a tree and target set the $n$'th row $L_n$, motivated by computation of pressure on trees, is a simple first case.
+One may consider the Cayley graph of any semigroup, not necessarily free, or a more general tree, or even an arbitrary graph, and an arbitrary target set, and seek to understand properties such as fairness or completeness of a matrix that specifies allowed transitions between labels of adjacent sites.

 {\bf Declarations:} The authors have no relevant financial, non-financial, or competing interests to declare. \begin{bibdiv} \begin{biblist} \bibselect{Arrival} \end{biblist} \end{bibdiv}